Frequently Asked Questions By students

 Supplemental Instruction Program (SIP) is a learning enhancement program.
 SIP is designed to organize and improve the ways in which students prepare for class outside of class.
 SIP is attached to courses to provide students with a systematic and disciplined approach for processing the course material assigned by the professor.

 Through this program an SIP leader is assigned to a course.
 This is a student who has demonstrated proficiency in a targeted course and undergoes SIP training.
 The SIP leader attends the course to keep up with the course content being presented and to model effective student practices and attitudes.
-The SIP leader schedules and conducts three discussion/review sessions a week at times convenient to members of the class.
+The SIP leader schedules and conducts four discussion/review sessions a week at times convenient to members of the class.
 During these sessions, the SIP leader uses interactive learning strategies which encourage involvement, comprehension, and synthesis of course content.
 In addition, the SIP leader will incorporate demonstrations of effective study techniques.

 SIP targets historically difficult courses.
 In other words, this course contains content that students consider to be challenging.
 SIP is designed to support faculty teaching and is assigned to a course because of what is being taught, not because of the manner in which it is being taught.